ishkawa/APIKit/README.md

 [![Circle CI](https://img.shields.io/circleci/project/ishkawa/APIKit/master.svg?style=flat)](https://circleci.com/gh/ishkawa/APIKit)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-APIKit is a library for building type safe web API client in Swift.
+APIKit is a library for building type-safe web API client in Swift.

-- Parameters of a request are validated by type system.
+- Parameters of a request are validated by type-system.
-- Type of a response is inferred from type of its request.
+- Type of a response is inferred from the type of its request.
-- A result of request is represented by [Result<Value, Error>](https://github.com/antitypical/Result), which is also known as Either.
+- A result of a request is represented by [Result<Value, Error>](https://github.com/antitypical/Result), which is also known as Either.
 - All the endpoints can be enumerated in nested class.

 ```swift